 What Is Event Marketing?

 Event marketing is a type of marketing where your brand takes part in an event.
-You can be the organizer of the event with your product or service at the center of it, but you can also be a participant at an event or a sponsor of it.
+You can be the organizer of the event with your brand’s products or services at the center of it, but you can also be a participant at an event or a sponsor of it.
 These can be face-to-face or online events.

 Marketing events can amaze, inspire, inform, provide support, reassure, and cause a whole host of other emotions within your consumer if appropriately executed.
 Take the example of Comfort, the fabric softener brand, and their Swap Shop pop-up event.
 In partnership with Cosmopolitan, Elle, and Oxfam, this brand organized an event where consumers could come and swap their clothes for other second-hand items.
 The goal of the event was to spread awareness of the importance of second-hand buying and up-cycling.
 The consumers had the opportunity to let go of clothes they no longer wanted in favor of new-to-them pieces while learning more about sustainability in fashion.
 Unique, exciting, and educational!